[Learn more about road signs in Italy with our Driving in Italy ebook, which you can download for free at the bottom of this page.]

 When you get to Italy, you’ll see many more signs on the road than you do at home in North America.
 Often, you’ll be behind the wheel, stopped at an intersection, and you’ll need to make a quick decision so you need a strategy to focus your attention quickly.
 In Italy there are of course speed limit signs and no entry signs, but there are also signs for hotels, restaurants and attractions.
 There are frequently multiple signs for the same destination, color-coded based on the type of road that gets you there.
 So you might see a blue sign and a green sign with the same destination printed on them.

 Your strategy should be to always know what color road sign you’re looking for.
-You’ll inevitably arrive at an intersection posted with many signs, like in the photo above, and have a second or so to decide which way to turn.
+You’ll inevitably arrive at an intersection posted with many signs and have a second or so to decide which way to turn.
 If you know you’re only looking for a green sign, you’ll see it much more quickly.

 Brown, yellow, and white signs are also used, though the color-to-function rules are not completely reliable.
 Restaurants are yellow or white.
 Churches, places of architectural interest, scenic drives, and tourist destinations (sometimes the tourist office) are usually brown.
 Everything else is white.
 Again, note: I have followed signs for restaurants into the hills for many, many miles before actually arriving.
 The sign does not necessarily mean that the restaurant or attraction is nearby.